This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Minimum and Maximum Velocity of Flow”.

 d) 12 ft/sec

 Explanation: If the velocity is too less then the solid or foreign particles which are very minute in size may settle down.
-Hence a minimum velocity is required to keep this particles moving along the flow is likely to be 3 ft/sec.
+Hence a minimum velocity is required to keep these particles moving along the flow is likely to be 3 ft/sec.

 5. Exceeding 10 ft/sec may increase the likelihood of hydraulic surges.